pathway27/bookr-mod-vita/notes.md

 ### MuPDF

-The general idea seems to be to read the file and store it in a pixmap buffer.
-Then put the pixmap buffer into a texture which you can render.
+The general idea seems to be to read the file and initalise some structures it has defined and finally draw a page into a pixmap buffer.
+Then put the pixmap into a texture onto the GPU which you can render.

 ### Bitwise Operations